bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 I see.
 Let's see.
 I'm like kind of like a big tent-like person.
-I would say that at the end of the day, the settlement, the value of that transaction is being settled in Bitcoin using the Lightning Network, right?
+I would say that at the end of the day, the value of that transaction is being settled in Bitcoin using the Lightning Network, right?
 The number of parties that are involved in that transaction is not merely peer-to-peer at that point, right?
 It's kind of like having two financial institutions transacting on your behalf at that point, and the medium that they're using to transfer the value just so happens to be Bitcoin over the Lightning network.
 So to some extent, that relationship that you have between a Lightning service provider, I think that's what they're calling themselves, is like, I mean, you're transacting over Lightning, but you're asking someone else to effectuate that exchange over lightning on your behalf, right?